Dave Blaney

-David Louis Blaney (born October 24, 1962) is a semi-retired American professional stock car racing driver.
+David Louis Blaney (born October 24, 1962) is an American semi-retired professional stock car racing driver.
 Blaney was a successful sprint car driver before he started racing in NASCAR, competing in both the Sprint Cup Series and Nationwide Series.
 For many years, he was a regular at Super Dirt Week in Syracuse, New York, although he never won that event.
 He owns Sharon Speedway in Hartford Township, Trumbull County, Ohio.
 His brother Dale Blaney is a sprint car driver.
-His son, Ryan Blaney, is also a NASCAR competitor.
+His son, Ryan Blaney, is the 2023 NASCAR Cup Series Champion.
+Blaney was also known as "the Buckeye Bullet".